 Norwesco produces three grades of polyethylene tanks - premium, heavy duty and water.
 The Norwesco premium tank is designed and manufactured to hold a product with a specific gravity up to 1.5, (12.5 pounds per gallon) at 73 degrees F. The Norwesco heavy-duty tank is designed and manufactured to hold a product with a specific gravity up to 1.9, (15.8 pounds per gallon) at 73 degrees F. The Norwesco water tank is designed and manufactured to hold product with a specific gravity up to 1.1, (9.2 pounds per gallon) at 73 degrees F. (An increase in liquid temperature will substantially decrease the specific gravity rating!)

 We refer you to the paragraph above that relates to specific gravity/pounds per gallon.
 Because the wall thickness varies from top to bottom on a tank, it is not the best gauge for determining the quality of a tank.
 The very bottom of the tank is the thinnest part of the tank and is made that way to flex when the tank is empty or full.
-Generally the wall becomes thicker as you go from the top to the bottom of a vertical tank.
+Generally the wall is thicker at the bottom of a vertical tank and becomes thinner toward the top.
 This is done to increase resistance to head pressure created by the height of the liquid in the tank.
 The radius of the tank is thicker to increase strength where it is most critical.
 The actual weight of the tank is also not a good comparison when shopping for tanks.
 Just because a competitor may use more material in the tank does not make it a better tank.
 That is determined by the resin, mold design and the steps taken during the rotomolding process.